A step-by-step guide to creating the perfect tiled floor

 To fill any gaps between the last whole tile and the wall, you’ll need to measure and cut some tiles.
 A good way to do this is to lay the tile that needs to be cut directly on top of the nearest whole tile to the wall.
 Then lay another tile on top, using this as a template.
 Position a couple of tile spacers flat against the wall and push the top tile right up to the wall.
 Use a tile marker to mark the tile beneath – make sure to account for space for grouting.

 Floor tiles are heavier and tougher than wall tiles, so you’ll need a heavy-duty cutter to cut them.
 Wear goggles and gloves and use either a flat bed or electric tile cutter to cut along the marked line.
 If any rough edges are left after cutting, smooth these using a tile file.

 Once you have the right-sized piece, position it in the gap to check whether you need to make any further adjustments.
 If it doesn’t quite fit, you can use tile nippers and a tile file for slight adjustments.
 When they fit perfectly, apply adhesive to the back of the tiles and fix them to the floor

 How to grout floor tiles

 Once you’ve grouted several rows, smooth the joints using a grout finisher to compact the grout and leave a neat finish.
-Wipe away any surplus grout on the surface of tiles using a damp sponge before it begins to set.
+Wipe any extra grout on the surface of the tiles using a damp sponge before it begins to set.

-Continue to work your way across the floor, grouting, finishing and wiping away any surplus.
-Once finished, avoid walking on the floor and leave the grout to harden.
+Continue to work your way across the floor, grouting, finishing and wiping away.
+Once finished, avoid walking on the floor and leave the grout to set.
 Check the manufacturer’s instructions for how long this will take, as different grouts will vary.